-What an honour to work with my pals at Studio Something creating Fifa's World Cup 2022 Title Sequence for BBC!
-There's no way I can describe the concept better than they did: " this year’s title sequence celebrates ‘The Rhythm of the World Cup’ - the fancy footwork, the celebratory dances and the patterns found on the pitch.
+What an honour to work with my pals at Studio Something on the FIFA World Cup 2022 title sequence for BBC!
+They describe it better than I ever could: " this year’s title sequence celebrates ‘The Rhythm of the World Cup’ - the fancy footwork, the celebratory dances and the patterns found on the pitch.
 Combining audible and visual memories of the World Cup's past, we wanted to create a sensory kaleidoscope that created an opener relevant to the present.
 Social channels have created a culture of remixing, reattributing and resharing, and we wanted to play into this with a 'memeable' scrapbook style treatment, looping visuals and audio in a hypnotic 40 seconds of football fandom.
 A jamboree to celebrate all that makes the great game great."

 Agency: Studio Something